libgdx/libgdx.github.io/_pages/dev/-tutorials/setup.md

 {% include breadcrumbs.html %}

 If this is your first time using libGDX, you're at the right place.
-The following article details how you can get your fist libGDX project up and running.
+The following steps detail how you can get your fist libGDX project up and running.

-# I. Getting a Proper Development Environment
+{% include setup_flowchart.html current='0' %}

-First off, you need an IDE (Integrated Development Environments), basically an editor for your java files, which makes developing java applications more convenient in various ways. _If you already have an IDE installed, you can skip to the next [section](/dev/setup/#ii-creating-a-new-project)._
+First off, you need an IDE (Integrated Development Environments), basically an editor for your java files, which makes developing java applications more convenient in various ways. _If you already have an IDE installed, you can skip to the next [step](/dev/project_generation/)._

 The java world offers a lot of different IDEs, so feel free to choose whichever you like most: